 When inspecting a home, a water test is one of the fundamental points of scrutiny.
 Testing for the quality of the water in a home can not only improve your quality of life, but also keep your health in check.
 Low-quality water often smells and tastes bad, and can have an abnormal quality.
 This is due to impurities and contaminants present in the water itself, or possibly in the pipes and plumbing systems.

 The EPA recommends that household water be tested even if these signs of low-quality water are not present because of the significant health impacts it can have on people.
 When subjected to contaminated water, people can develop neurological disorders and an array of diseases affecting respiratory, abdominal and cardiovascular health.

 3. Structural Damage From Pests

 Structural damage can wreak havoc on the owners of any home if not properly identified and remedied quickly enough.
-A home inspection can help save prospective buyers from such heartache.
-Structural damage can be present due to a number of things, but there are a few points of inspection that can help to identify any issues before purchasing a new home.
+ARTI Home Inspections will check for structural damage during a home inspection but it’s helpful to know the cause.
+Structural damage can be present due to a number of things.

-One of the inspections that should be highlighted in terms of structural integrity, as well as the overall safety of a home, is the wood destroying insect inspection.
-Insects such as termites can cause massive amounts of damage to a home in very little time, and can cause a home to become unsafe.
-Termites aren’t the only culprits capable of this, however.
+One of the inspections that should be highlighted in terms of determining structural integrity is the wood destroying insect inspection.
+Insects such as termites can cause massive amounts of damage to a home in very little time.
+These pests can cause a home to become unsafe.
+Termites aren’t the only culprits capable of this.
 Carpenter bees and carpenter ants can also damage the wood of your home, albeit at a slower rate.

 When inspecting for wood destroying insects, inspectors will check for current infestations, evidence of past infestations, as well as evidence of treatments.
-Finding wood destroying insects before they can do too much damage can save your house from toppling, and save your wallet from emptying.
+Finding wood destroying insects before they can do too much damage can save your house from structural failure.
+Therefore, it can save your wallet from emptying too!